liuzihe02/6.005/README.md

 ## Notes

 - We use `JUnit` to write our test files, with VSCode.
-Somehow, we need to enable Java tests which automatically creates and configures the `/lib` folder and `.jar` files for us.
+We need to enable Java tests which automatically creates and configures the `/lib` folder and `.jar` files for us.

-- When running (from the terminal) Java classes that are part of a package, you need to:

-  - Be in a directory that is the root of your package structure (or specify it in the classpath).
-  - Use the fully qualified class name (including the package).

-- Each time you rearrange files, make sure to update where Java looks for `src` files in the `settings.json`
   - Sometimes I've deleted the `lib` folder containing the external packages especially `JUnit`.
 When this happens, just reload developer window and enable java unit tests from the testing page.
+  - I have manually moved all `.jar` files to the master `lib` folder

+- Each time you rearrange files, make sure to update where Java looks for source files in the `settings.json`
+  - Make sure to add both new `src` and `test` files to the source paths
+- If you use VS Code to run your java files, VS Code will look at `launch.json`
+  - The problem is probably here

 ### Ranking of Most Important Sections for Software Engineering